Ars-Ignis/ap-manual-to-poptracker/README.md

 There are additionally the following optional parameters:
 - `--output_path`: the directory where you want your PopTracker pack to be created.
 The directory will be created if it does not already exist.
 If not provided, it defaults to a folder named `poptracker` adjacent to the APWorld.
-- `--datapackage_URL`: The URL of an Archipelago datapackage that include your Manual APWorld.
+- `--datapackage_URL`: [**DEPRECATED**: As of 1.4.0, this should no longer be necessary; it's still available just in case you run into issues, however.]
+The URL of an Archipelago datapackage that include your Manual APWorld.
 Most likely found by running your own copy of the WebHost from source.
 If you're not sure how to do that, don't worry about it; it is likely to work without it, and at worst you'll need to manually update the `item_mapping.lua` and `location_mapping.lua` files produced by the tool.
 Note: use of this feature requires the Python `requests` module.
 To install it, you will first